 There are 3 key understandings that each participant should walk away with:

-In addition, for many VIP participants this experience will be a “first job” so it is critical that CIRENAS commits to transferring how we operate and develop important work skills that are transferable like communication, planning, management, etc.
+In addition, for many volunteers this experience will be a “first job” so it is critical that CIRENAS commits to transferring how we operate and develop important work skills that are transferable like communication, planning, management, etc.

 Interested in volunteering with CIRENAS?

 Take a look at the different activities in which you can learn and contribute to CIRENAS programs.
 Join us for a great hands-on experiences that will have a long term impact on your life.

 The volunteer program runs throughout the year, but some activities will only be available seasonally or as community needs demand.
 Many of our programs are long term and offer opportunities at all times of the year.
 Let us know the area(s) you are interested in and we will do our best to accommodate your interests and goals.